 First from all, you should try a default settings that are recommended.
-There are basic parameters that you have to set at the beginning (for example in the wizard) but other are usefull to adjust feeling, flight behavior.
+There are basic parameters that you have to set at the beginning (for example in the Setup wizard) but other are useful to adjust feeling and flight characteristics.
 Basically, you can set the behavior so that it is very similar to any known flybarless or flybared system.

 1 RUDDER TUNING